To Achieve a Stable Sense of Self-Worth, Don't Put All Your Eggs in One Basket

 However, not all cultures place equal weight on self-esteem.
-In cultures where social cohesion and blending in is prioritised over individualism, high-self esteem is viewed as generally desirable but not essential — a sort of ‘nice to have’.
-In a study by Brown (2008), Japanese college students, in contrast to their North American counterparts, did not view high self-esteem as a prerequisite for leading a successful life.
+In cultures where social cohesion and blending in is prioritised over individualism, high-self esteem is viewed as generally desirable but not essential—a sort of ‘nice to have’.
+According to a study published in the Asian Journal of Social Psychology, Japanese college students, in contrast to their North American counterparts, did not view high self-esteem as a prerequisite for leading a successful life (Brown, 2008).

 The low-down on high self-esteem

 Self-esteem is rather more complex than high equals good, low equals bad.
 For example, low self-esteem does not lead to poor outcomes when tempered by mindful self-compassion and the understanding that self-doubt is natural (Marshall et al., 2015).
-While in terms of high self-esteem, there appears to be a vast chasm between felt and projected; fragile and secure self-esteem.
+While in terms of high self-esteem, there appears to be a vast chasm between felt and projected, and fragile versus secure self-esteem.

 High self-esteem acts as an emotional buffer against negative social outcomes in daily life such as a stranger taking a dislike to us (Brown, 2010), and even the existential dread that comes from being inconsequential cosmic dust in a vast and pitiless universe (Hornsey, 2018).
-However, while high self-esteem is protective, this is sometimes to our detriment — but probably not in the way you think.
+However, while high self-esteem is protective, this is sometimes to our detriment—but perhaps not in the way you think.

 If you’ve ever worried that your confidence might veer into arrogance, rest assured, narcissism isn’t associated with high self-esteem.
 On the contrary, narcissists only report high self-esteem whilst grappling with hidden insecurities (Rosenthal, 2005).

-High explicit self-esteem paired with low implicit self-esteem is associated with verbal defensiveness in the form of “minimising, justifying, denying responsibility and externalising blame” (Kernis, Lakey, & Heppner, 2008).
-This is also true among individuals with fragile high self-esteem; anything which threatens self-image —even if it could precipitate personal growth— is derided and dismissed (Paradise & Kernis, 2002).
+High explicit self-esteem paired with low implicit self-esteem is associated with verbal defensiveness in the form of “minimising, justifying, denying responsibility and externalising blame” to quote Michael Kernis, who first drew our attention to individual differences in self-esteem stability (Kernis, Lakey, & Heppner, 2008).
+This is also true among individuals with fragile high self-esteem; anything which threatens self-image—even if it could precipitate personal growth—is derided and dismissed (Paradise & Kernis, 2002).